Pixocial/AppWheel-Docs/docs/Making Purchases/iOS.md

 - product: Products
 - paymentDiscount: Discounts.
 Only for subscription products and can be acquired through Product.discounts.
 No transferable nil.
 - quantity: The quantity of purchases.
 The quantity of subscription products is 1, as is other product types.
 - productType: Product types, which can be determined according to the SKU.
-There are four product types: (0: Consumable product, 1: Non-consumable product, 2: Auto-renewal subscription, and 3: Non-automatic renewal subscription) Please refer to the AWProductType in [AppWheel SDK Integration Document - Introduction to iOS Classes]().
+There are four product types: (0: Consumable product, 1: Non-consumable product, 2: Auto-renewal subscription, and 3: Non-automatic renewal subscription)